University Code of Student Conduct

 d.
 Intentionally or recklessly damaging University or private property.

-11. Distribution of alcohol, narcotics, or dangerous drugs:
+12. Distribution or possession of alcohol, narcotics, or other drugs:

 b.
 Providing or facilitating the consumption of alcohol by any person without taking reasonable and prudent precautions to insure that the person is of legal drinking age in New Jersey.